Voter turnout steady during early voting period, officials say - NewsBreak

 “Because there is a proposed constitutional amendment on the ballot, anybody can vote even if they’re not affiliated with a party,” Sedgwick County Extension Office Supervising Judge Kelly Johnson said.

-Statewide, the Kansas Secretary of State Twitter account said in a tweet at 1:51 p.m. on Saturday that a total of 244,990 ballots were cast.
+Statewide, the Kansas Secretary of State’s Twitter account said in a tweet at 1:51 p.m. on Saturday that a total of 244,990 ballots were cast.

 Early voting will open again on Monday at the Sedgwick County Election Office until 12 p.m.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.